How to Make Easy DIY Candles at Home + 13 Unique Candle Container Ideas

 6. Attach wicks to the stickers.

-8. Pour DIY Candle wax into your container slowly, then tap lightly on surface to smooth out any bubbles.
-Allow to cure for 7 days before enjoying.
-DIY Candle Wick Placement
+8. Pour DIY Candle wax into your container slowly, then tap lightly on the surface to smooth out any bubbles.
+For best results, allow to cure for up to 7 days before enjoying.

 DIY Candles in vintage tin with lid